yjperez/teleport/rfd/0014-custom-approval-conditions.md

   allow:
     request:
       roles: ['staging']
-      # new configuration option requiring a minimum of two approving
+      # a hypothetical configuration option stating that two approvals are
-      # proposals before the request actually becomes approved.
+      # required for the overall request to be considered approved.
-      min_approvals: 2
+      approval_threshold: 2
 ```

 When `carol` generates her access request, the RBAC layer will automatically determine that